 If you want to go cordless, then be prepared to invest in a top of the range clipper capable of holding a charge for a long time.

-Also, carefully consider the grooming style you’re after, since you may need a set that combines different depth of clipper head to active the look you’re after.
+Also, carefully consider the grooming style you’re after, since you may need a set that combines a different depth of clipper head to achieve the look you’re after.